yapsterapp/a-frame/README.md

 `(fn ([<app> <coeffects>]) ([<app> <coeffects> <data>]))`

+The arity providing the `<data>` arg allows data gathered from previous coeffects and the event to be given to the coeffect handler.

 ## effects

-Effects are a datastructure describing outputs from the event handler.
+Effects are a simple datastructure describing outputs from the event handler.
 Effects are either a map of `{<effect-key> <effect-data>}`, indicating concurrent processing of offects, or a vector of such maps - requiring sequential processing.
 The `<effect-key>` keywords are used to